Super Scribblenauts Hands On Preview

 My next thought, bribe everyone in line.
 So, I conjured up some cash, handed it off, went to take my place, and subsequently failed for cutting in like.
 OK...
 I didn't recall the instructions saying "Get to the front of the line without killing anyone, or cutting, or bribing people."
 Whatever, I'll try again.
 Now I figure, well lets bust out a rocket pack.
 It's kind of like cutting except I'll fly over everyone and no one will see me.
 No dice.

 As I started to lose my patience, a fellow journalist pointed out to me that I was doing it wrong.
 I needed to give a specific item to each different person in line to get them to leave.
-This begs the question, why not just say "Each person in line wants something more than Scribblenauts 2, give them exactly what they want so they GTFO of your way."?
+This raises the question, why not just say "Each person in line wants something more than Scribblenauts 2, give them exactly what they want so they GTFO of your way."?

 So, after all of that mess, I wound up handing off a machette to a Native American, a paint brush to a painter, and ... well, you get the point.
 Now you might think that I was just solving the puzzle wrong, and I have no reason to complain, but I beg the question, why have a giant dictionary of words and tout that there are so many answers to puzzles when there is only a very small array of answers all of which are generally the same?